All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Abdominal pain 7.3% Variable Most cases resolve within 4 weeks

-Constipation 5.0% Gradual onset over weeks May persist; manageable with lifestyle changes
+Constipation 5.0% Gradual onset over weeks May persist. manageable with lifestyle changes

 Decreased appetite 7.0% Within first week Generally persistent (therapeutic effect)

 These rates come from the Ozempic prescribing information based on the SUSTAIN clinical trial program .
 Real-world rates can differ because clinical trial populations are carefully selected.
 Post-market data from electronic health record studies suggest slightly higher rates of GI effects in everyday clinical practice .
+For a complete cost breakdown, see our compare semaglutide prices.
+For a complete cost breakdown, see our affordable GLP-1 options.

 How Ozempic Side Effects Work: The Mechanism

-Understanding why these side effects happen can help you manage them more effectively:
+Knowing why these side effects happen can help you manage them more effectively:

 • Nausea and vomiting: Semaglutide activates GLP-1 receptors in both the gut and the brainstem's area postrema, which controls the vomiting reflex.
 This dual action is why nausea is the most common complaint.
-The gradual dose-escalation protocol exists specifically to give these receptors time to desensitize .
+The gradual dose-escalation protocol exists specifically to give these receptors time to desensitize.

 • Delayed gastric emptying: Semaglutide slows stomach emptying by roughly 30%, which contributes to both the feeling of fullness (a benefit) and the sensation of food "sitting" in the stomach (a side effect).
-This mechanism also explains why large or fatty meals tend to worsen nausea .
+This mechanism also explains why large or fatty meals tend to worsen nausea.

 • Constipation: Slower overall gut motility combined with reduced food intake means less bulk moving through the intestines.
 Dehydration from reduced eating compounds the problem.